Mediterranean Garden in India: Deccan, Rajasthan, and Hill Stations

 Paving and Surfaces

-• Terracotta tiles for terraces and pathways
+• Terracotta tiles for courtyard and covered terrace surfaces — natural and climate-appropriate

 Water Features